The 3 Best Small RV Air Conditioners: Brand Buying Guide

 There’s no one-size-fits-all.

-Some might prefer a full-sized, ducted air conditioner that cools every corner of their trailer whereas others might like a compact, portable one that only cools their favorite corner of the living room.
+Some might prefer a full-sized, ducted air conditioner that cools every corner of their trailer, whereas others might like a compact, portable one that only cools their favorite living room corner.

 The essential checklist for buying RV air conditioners

-Here’s a list of some important questions that you need to ask yourself before you narrow down on an RV air conditioner.
+Here’s a list of some critical questions you need to ask yourself before narrowing down on an RV air conditioner.

-BTU or British thermal unit is normally used as a unit of heat.
-However, when it comes to RV air conditioners, it is used to indicate the power or the capacity of the model.
+BTU, or a British thermal unit, is usually used as a heating unit.
+However, when it comes to RV air conditioners, it is used to indicate the model’s power or capacity.
 For example, the average capacity for a rooftop air conditioner is 13500 BTU.

 That usually suffices to cool a 40-footer in optimum weather conditions.
 But again, cooling is subjective.
-There are people who run three air conditioners to cool a 40-foot trailer and still complain about how hot it is.
+Some people run three air conditioners to cool a 40-foot trailer and still complain about how hot it is.

 A few external variables might reduce or increase that.
 But that’s a good ballpark figure to go by.